ceengahl/interlink/README.md

 1. parse through VC list and scrap info for any VC's that haven't been recorded as scraped from linkedin
 2. remove any emoticons and emojis from the results
 3. reorganized the data scraped from linked from "by VC" to "by 1st degree mutual connections"
-4. create a csv file that has all the 1st degree mutual connections - user can then enter TRUE or FALSE under decision column for whether to reach out or not
+4. create 1 csv for approving your first degree connections you'd like to reach out to, and 1 csv for the VCs to approve for outreach as well
-5. ---developing--- finally controller will take the decisions of the user from the csv and then attempt to message the 1st mutual connections with a message to invite them to help you connect to the 2nd degree connections.
+5. combine your approved VCs and first connections and compose a final CSV with a templated message you can copy and paste to message your first degree connections

 # GETTING STARTED FOR NON CODERS